Francisco-Marquez/Curiosities_Analytics/README.md

 # Curiosities_Analytics
-Codes from process previous to modeling
+Codes from process previous to Predictive Modeling